Staff

 Email: smccray@uark.edu

 Suzanne McCray serves as the Vice Provost for Enrollment Management and the Director of Nationally Competitive Awards.
 As the director of the Office of Nationally Competitive Awards, she has advised hundreds of University of Arkansas students concerning scholarship and graduate school applications.
 For three years, she served on the national program review committee for the Coca-Cola Scholarship, and she is currently serving a tenth year on the national selection committee for the Stewart L. and Morris K. Udall Scholarship review and her third on the Critical Language Scholarship review.
 Dr. McCray has been an active member of the National Association of Fellowships Advisors as well, serving as its president from 2003-2005.
 She has edited six volumes of essays on the topic of nationally competitive scholarships.
 The most recent include All Before Them: Student Opportunities and Nationally Competitive Fellowships (2015) and Road Less Traveled and other Perspectives on Nationally Competitive Scholarships (2017).
 She holds more than 300 meetings a year with students applying for scholarships, serves on a variety of campus scholarship committees, and is a member of the premed advisory committee.
-She earned bachelor’s (high honors) and masters’s degrees in English from the University of Arkansas and a PhD in English from the University of Tennessee.
+She earned bachelor’s (high honors) and master’s degrees in English from the University of Arkansas and a PhD in English from the University of Tennessee.

-Emily Wright
+Emily Voight

 Senior Associate Director of Nationally Competitive Awards